bentan4853563/AmazHub/_members/nikol-todorova.md

 ---
 date: "2024-03-20T00:00:00Z"
-title: "Nikol Todorova: The Art of UI/UX Design at Brave Dev World CY Ltd"
+title: "Nikol Todorova: The Art of UI/UX Design at AmazHub CY Ltd"
 subtitle: "UI/UX Designer"
-description: "Highlighting Nikol Todorova's contributions as a UI/UX Designer at Brave Dev World CY Ltd, with a focus on her major projects and design philosophy."
+description: "Highlighting Nikol Todorova's contributions as a UI/UX Designer at AmazHub CY Ltd, with a focus on her major projects and design philosophy."
 picture: "/assets/team/nicol-papazova.webp"
 time: "1 min"
 ---
-Nikol Todorova, the gifted UI/UX Designer at Brave Dev World CY Ltd, is renowned for her ability to seamlessly blend user needs, technical constraints, and business objectives into visually stunning and intuitive designs.
+Nikol Todorova, the gifted UI/UX Designer at AmazHub CY Ltd, is renowned for her ability to seamlessly blend user needs, technical constraints, and business objectives into visually stunning and intuitive designs.

 She played a significant role in bringing [Libi & Daughters](/portfolio/libi-n-daughters) to the digital space.
 The luxury cosmetics company boasts of an elegantly designed website and native mobile applications for iOS and Android, thanks to her aesthetic insights and design acumen.